-- Thursday | February 1, 2018
+- Wednesday | February 2, 2022

 - All Day

 The Essay Contest is sponsored by Optimist International to give young people the opportunity to write about their own opinions regarding the world in which they live.
 The approach can encompass a young person’s personal experience, the experience of their country or a more historical perspective.
-In additional to developing skills for written expression, participants also have the opportunity to win a college scholarship!
+In addition to developing skills for written expression, participants also have the opportunity to win a college scholarship!

-Club winners advance to the District contest to compete for a $2,500 college scholarship.
+Essays will be judged by a local panel and a winner will be announced early February 2022.
+Winning essay will then be submitted to the District contest to compete for a $2,500 college scholarship.
 The District-level scholarships are funded by the Optimist International Foundations.

-Who: Contest is open to any student attending school in Menomonee Falls and under the age of 18 as of October 1, 2017 who have not yet graduated from high school or the equivalent. (no minimum age applies).
+Who: Contest is open to any student attending school in Menomonee Falls and under the age of 19 as of October 1, 2021 who have not yet graduated from high school or the equivalent. (no minimum age applies).

 How To Enter: Prepare an essay 700-800 words (Title, footnotes and bibliography are not included in the final word count.)
 Hyphenated words count as 1 word.

-Essay Contest Chair: Dawn Mariscal
+Essay Contest Chair: Mike Russell